 In the late C12 Upton, a township within the parish of Ratley, was owned by the Arden family, who were succeeded by the de Upton family in the C14; this family remained in possession until the late C15.
 By 1500, the small medieval village had been enclosed for sheep farming, and the houses demolished (Hodgetts 1999).
 At about the same time, Upton was purchased by Sir William Danvers, in whose family the estate remained until the late C17.
 Sir William built a substantial house, but in 1678-9 his heir was forced by debt to sell the property to Simon Archer of Tysoe (ibid).
 Archer in turn sold to Sir Rushout Cullen, a London merchant, in 1688.
 Cullen rebuilt the Danvers' house, completing the core of the present house by 1695 (guidebook), and created formal gardens, for which a small area of additional land was purchased c 1695.
 Dying without an heir in 1732, Upton was sold to William Bumstead, who was also a London merchant.
 Bumstead made additions to the house and developed the park with the advice of his neighbour, Sanderson Miller (1716-80), of Radway Grange (qv).
 At Bumstead's death in 1757, Upton was sold to the banker, Francis Child, of Osterley Park, Middlesex (qv).
 Francis, and his son, Sir Robert, used Upton as a hunting box rather than a principal residence, and made only limited changes to the house and grounds, again with the advice of Miller; the layout of the gardens and park were recorded on an estate map of 1774.
 Following the elopement of Sir Robert's only daughter with the Earl of Westmorland in 1782, Upton and Sir Robert's fortune was left in trust for his granddaughter, Sarah Sophia (d 1867), who in 1804 married George Villiers, who succeeded as fifth Earl of Jersey in 1805 (d 1859).
 Lord and Lady Jersey visited Upton in 1806, and their son, Lord Villiers lived there in the mid C19, but for much of the C19 the estate was let, while the family resided at Middleton Park, Oxfordshire (qv).

 In 1894 the estate was sold to Lord Chesham, and again in 1898 to Andrew Motion, chairman of the Cannon Brewery.
-In 1927 Upton was sold to Walter Samuel, second Viscount Bearsted, who had purchased neighbouring Sunrising House in 1918, and whose fortune derived from the Shell Oil Company, founded by his father.
+In 1927 Upton was sold to Walter Samuel, second Viscount Bearsted, who had purchased neighbouring Sunrising House in 1918, and whose fortune derived from the Shell Transport and Trading Company, founded by his father.
+As Director of the company, he was also a philanthropist, art collector and prominent member of the Anglo-Jewish community.
 Lord Bearsted commissioned Percy Morley Horder to remodel the house in 1927-9, and make improvements to the gardens; further changes were made under the supervision of Kitty Lloyd Jones (1898-1978).
 The House was used to accommodate Lord Bearsted's significant art collection, much of which, with the House and gardens, he left to the National Trust at his death in 1948.
 The third Viscount continued to live at Upton until his death in 1986, and was succeeded by his daughter.
 In 1988-90 a new family home, Upton Viva, was built to the south-east of Upton House to the design of Julian Bicknell.
-Today (1999), the site remains in divided ownership.
+Today (1999), the site remains in divided ownership

 The 1774 estate plan shows the principal drive and service drives conforming closely to the arrangement which survives today (1999), while the forecourt assumed its present form in the early C20 as part of Morley Horder's remodelling for Lord Bearsted.
 The planting, with the triple avenue of pines to the north and the shrubbery avenue to the south, reflects complex early or mid C18 underlying earthworks.
 To the east of the drive a terrace breaks forward c 30m north of the forecourt, and recedes c 190m north.
 This arrangement is echoed to the west of the drive, but here the ground drops sharply into a valley west of the House c 190m north of the forecourt.
 The wide lawn north of the terrace and south of the entrance is planted with the avenue of pines, each row of trees being planted on a shallow terrace (now eroded, 1999).